↑

 Feeling defensive led to emotional arguments.

-Calm Down Before Speaking – Simple Communication Tips to be Happy in Marriage
+Calm Down Before Speaking – Simple Communication Tips to Be Happy in Marriage

 Therefore, I recommend that you calm down before talking to your spouse when you’re upset.